SF Bay Area, CA

 March 2026

-[Paper] Two papers I worked on in collaboration at the University of Washington—one on family co-investigation of AI companions and the other on children's reasoning about AI environmental costs—have been accepted to ACM IDC 2026! 🎉
+[Paper] Two papers I worked on in collaboration at the University of Washington—one on family co-investigation of AI companions and the other on children's reasoning about AI environmental costs—have been accepted (and published) to ACM IDC 2026! 🎉

 February 2026